petrokvitka/ai_talents/README.md

 Here we present our prototype for LampixEntertainment.

-You could also try LampixEntertainment Prototype in our online App [here](https://lampix-entertainment.netlify.app/).

 You don't need to worry about a complicated installation :smiley: LampixEntertainment offers you a possibility to try all current features of the prototype in your browser.
 You can experience it now by visiting [lampix-entertainment.netlify.app](https://lampix-entertainment.netlify.app/)